sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 **Karmakar, S.**, Podder, M.: The regular stochastic block model on several-community networks.
 [Paper](https://arxiv.org/abs/2002.05577) :Revision requested from Statistics and Probability Letters.

+Bhasin, D (Graduate student), **Karmakar, S.*, Podder, M., Roy, S. : On a class of Probabilistic Cellular Automata with Size-3 Neighborhood and Their Applications on Percolation Games.
+[Paper](https://arxiv.org/abs/2208.11670)

 Deb, S., **Karmakar, S.**: A novel spatiotemporal algorithm and its application on COVID-19 data from the United States